Lynchburg Anorexia and Bulimia Therapy

 Anorexia and Bulimia: Diagnosing and Distinguishing

 Anorexia nervosa and bulimia nervosa may be the most well-known eating disorders, and they are often connected.
-They both affect men and women, and they both may be accompanied with other psychological disorders such as PTSD or depression.
+They both affect men and women, and they may be accompanied by other psychological disorders such as PTSD or depression.

 Eating disorders can occur in young children and older adults, but they most often develop during a person’s teen and early adult years.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) distinguishes anorexia with the following diagnostics:

-• Experiencing acute and illogical terror at the thought of gaining weight that results in actions that impede healthy weight maintenance and gain.
+• Experiencing acute and illogical terror at the thought of gaining weight results in actions that impede healthy weight maintenance and gain.

 The DSM-5 distinguishes bulimia with the following diagnostics: